authsignal/cognito-lambdas/README.md

 ## Verify email challenge

 This lambda can be called to verify an email challenge by checking the OTP code submitted by the user.
-It is only called in a registration flow where the user needs to verify both their phone number and their email address.
+It can be called in a registration flow where the user needs to verify both their phone number and their email address.
 This lambda creates the user in Cognito with a verified phone number and email.

 - [Verify email challenge](https://github.com/authsignal/cognito-lambdas/blob/alternative-approach/api/verify-email-challenge.ts)